Welcome!

 Growers introducing sheep to their vineyards must train the sheep to eat the leaves not the grapes!
 Who says sheep don’t have good taste?

-According to the biodynamic certification organization Demeter, in a handful of (healthy) soil there are more microbes than there are humans (7.9 billion in 2021) on earth
+According to Demeter, in a handful of (healthy) soil there are more microbes than there are humans (7.9 billion in 2021) on earth.

 Want your wines to taste better?
 Check your lunar calendar first.
 According to biodynamic theory, you should taste wine on a fruit day, that is, when the moon is in the fire signs of Aries, Leo, or Sagittarius.